Chances are that you’ve heard of a membership website before. Even if it doesn’t ring a bell, I bet you’re a part of one.

 - They give structure to your online community.

-- These agreements inform your members of what their data is being used for.
+- These agreements inform your members of what their data (new member’s name for example) is being used for.

 - They ensure that users who wish to be members are well-informed of the terms and conditions governing the site.